The multimessenger view of Pulsar Timing Array black holes with the Horizon-AGN simulation: The Horizon-AGN simulation

-In \hagn~the dark matter haloes and galaxies are identified with the AdaptaHOP halo finder \citep{aubertetal04}.
+In \hagn~the dark matter halos and galaxies are identified with the AdaptaHOP halo finder \citep{aubertetal04}.
 The density field used in AdaptaHOP is smoothed over 20 particles.
 The identification density threshold is set to be 178 times the average total matter density.
 On top of the density criteria, either 50 dark matter particles or 50 star particles are required for a dark matter halo or galaxy identification.
-The center of haloes and galaxies are estimated using the shrinking sphere approach proposed by \cite{poweretal03}.
+The centers of halos and galaxies are estimated using the shrinking sphere approach proposed by \cite{poweretal03}.